bparanj/crystal/computer/power/acpi.md

 ACPI (Advanced Configuration and Power Interface) is a power management and configuration standard for computer hardware.
-Key points:

 1. Purpose: Manages power consumption and hardware configuration